Category Archives: Russian Royals

 Alexei Petrovich, Tsarevich of Russia; Credit -Wikipedia

-While Peter’s mother Natalia Kirillovna was alive, he did not openly show any negative feelings towards Eudoxia.
-During the last years of her life, Natalia Kirillovna herself had become disillusioned with her daughter-in-law because of her independence and obstinacy.
+While Peter’s mother Natalia Kirillovna was alive, he did not openly show negative feelings towards Eudoxia.
+During the last years of her life, Natalia Kirillovna became disillusioned with her daughter-in-law because of her independence and obstinacy.
 After the death of Natalia Kirillovna in 1694, Peter stopped corresponding with Eudoxia.
 Although Eudoxia was still called Tsaritsa and lived with her son in a Kremlin palace, her Lopukhin relatives who occupied prominent state posts, fell into disgrace.
 Eudoxia began to keep in touch with people who were dissatisfied with Peter’s reform policies.

 Peter the Great in 1698; Credit – Wikipedia